Vacuum Casting Services in the UK

 Start A New Casting Quote

 STEP | STP | SLDPRT | STL | IPT | 3DXML | CATPART | PTC | PRT | SAT | PDF

 Vacuum Casting Process

 Vacuum casting is a technique for producing end-use, rigid, flexible, and rubber parts with production-level quality.
-This process uses a 3D printed master pattern and silicone moulds to produce high-quality, short-run parts up to 760 mm long.
+This process uses a 3D printed master pattern and silicone moulds to produce high-quality, short-run parts up to 2300 mm long.
 The finished dimensions of urethane cast parts depend on the accuracy of the master model, part geometry, and casting material.
 In general, you can expect a tolerance of 0.3% from your nominal size.
 For instance, on a dimension 100 mm, lower limit = 99.85 mm, upper limit = 100.15 mm.

 Vacuum cast parts are frequently used when colour, surface quality, and toughness are required.
 Vacuum casting is a perfect alternative for insert moulding in low volumes and is compatible with a wide range of materials.
 Polyurethane casting can also be used for bridge tooling between a 3D printed rapid prototype and injection moulding to effectively balance quality, cost, and time.
 Vacuum cast parts can also be clear, colour-matched, painted, have installed inserts, and even custom finished.